Fire Protection

 Request a Call Back - FRA

-At OHEAP Fire & Security, we provide comprehensive Fire Risk Assessments to businesses and individuals, helping them to take the appropriate steps to prevent fires and injuries.
+At OHEAP Fire & Security, we provide comprehensive Fire Risk Assessments to businesses, landlords and individuals, helping them to take the appropriate steps to prevent fires and injuries.

-With an OHEAP Fire Risk Assessment, you’ll know exactly what your fire risks are and how to manage them.
+With an OHEAP fire safety and risk assessment, you’ll know exactly what your fire risks are and how to manage them.

 What We Offer